bioalgorithm/CVD_prediction/README.md

 Yellow indicates a risk factor between 50% and 75%.
 Red indicates a risk factor above 75%.

+The application uses a logistic regression model with a 72% accuracy and 66 % recall score.
 It is important to note that this application was build for the purpose of CP8318 final course project.
 It is not to be used to give or replace medical advice.

 ---------------------------------------------------- Presentation --------------------------------------------------------